 The Vegan Scavengers Who Want To Change The World

 For most people, consumerism is an ingrained and unavoidable way of life.
-We work, we spend, we trash and we buy again.
+We work, we spend, we trash, and we buy again.
 It’s a cycle that seems all but inescapable in an industrialized society.

 But a group of people that call themselves ‘freegans’ (vegan scavengers) think they’ve found a way out — a way to exit the consumer cycle and live off the grid.
 They scavenge instead of buy, volunteer instead of work, and squat instead of rent.

-Common activities include dumpster diving for food and goods, hitchhiking for transportation, and squatting or camping for housing.
+Typical activities include dumpster diving for food and goods, hitchhiking for transportation, and squatting or camping for housing.

 Frequently cited motives for adopting a Freegan lifestyle include opposition to corporate interests, distaste for overconsumption and wastefulness, and a desire for independence from employment.

 Freeganism is practiced on a continuum, with a range of participants from the casual to the extreme.
-For example, casual Freegans may have no qualms about salvaging discarded goods, but refuse to eat food found in a dumpster.
+For example, casual Freegans may have no qualms about salvaging discarded goods but refuse to eat food found in a dumpster.

 Most Freegans concede that when highly specialized services are required, such as medical care, using money is sometimes the only option.